 Research in the Language and Brain Lab (Emily Myers, PI) focuses on a fundamental question in human behavior: how do we perceive the speech signal in order to map it to meaning?
 Through the use of neuroimaging methods (fMRI, ERP) together with standard psycholinguistic measures, we hope to understand both the neural and behavioral mechanisms that underlie this process.
 We work with unimpaired and language-disordered populations (aphasia, dyslexia) to inform functional models of speech and language processing, and to understand how language processing breaks down.

 See our Current Research page for more information.

-We have active collaborations with Brown University, Haskins Laboratories, and Hartford Hospital, Institute of Living.
+We have active collaborations with Brown University and Haskins Laboratories.

 Our work is supported by the NIH National Institute on Deafness and other Communication Disorders (NIDCD) current grant R01 DC 013064, an NSF CAREER grant, and by an NSF IGERT Grant (James Magnuson, PI).